Ego Is the Enemy Book Summary - Ego Is the Enemy Book explained in key points

 More knowledge in less time

-Read or listen
+• Read or listen

 Get the key ideas from nonfiction bestsellers in minutes, not hours.

-Find your next read
+• Find your next read

 Get book lists curated by experts and personalized recommendations.

-Shortcasts
+• Shortcasts

 We've teamed up with podcast creators to bring you key insights from podcasts.

-What is Ego is the Enemy about?
+What is Ego Is the Enemy about?

 Ego is the Enemy (2016) outlines the dangers of egotism and the strategies we can use to rein in our pride, using historical and cultural examples.
 From finding a mentor to learning how to delegate tasks, these blinks show us why staying grounded can secure future success.

-Best quote from Ego is the Enemy
+Ego Is the Enemy Review

-Who should read Ego is the Enemy?
+Who should read Ego Is the Enemy?

 • Anyone who has been told that they’re arrogant or proud